bbbbbr/pandocs/src/Four_Player_Adapter.md

 - Serial Clock period: 15.95 microseconds (62.66khz)
 - Transfer time per byte: 128 microseconds
 - Delay between bytes: 1.42 milliseconds
-- Total active transfer time for data: 4.71 milliseconds
+- Transfer time for all bytes: 4.71 milliseconds
 - Delay between packets: 12.29 milliseconds
-- Total packet interval timing: 17 milliseconds
+- Total packet and delay time: 17 milliseconds

-This means one packet and it's subsequent delay takes a little more time than a single Game Boy video frame, which is about 235 bytes per second.
+This means one ping packet with 4 bytes and it's subsequent delay takes a little more time than a single Game Boy video frame.

+#### Ping Packets
 The ping data received by each Game Boy looks like this:
 Byte | Value | Description
 -----|-------|-------------